cordero-c-perez/ANOVA/one_factor.md

 Citibike riders, and because of this I assume that the aggregate day totals, grouped by month, is very likely to be normal with roughly equivalent variances across months (groups).
 However this will still be checked.
-The observations are also independant as each days aggregate totals do not relate to the previous day; the same applies for the groups (months).
+The observations are also independent as each days aggregate totals do not relate to the previous day; the same applies for the groups (months).